abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 kamal traefik reboot
 ```

-And few more useful commands you could find by running:
+And few more commands you could find by running:

 ```shell